 The formation of scabs is a normal process of the body.
 It acts as a natural protection that covers open wounds on the skin.
 Especially after a hair restoration surgery where many small incisions are made.
-Those causes bleeding which leads to the subsequent formation of crusts.
+Those slits cause bleeding which leads to the subsequent formation of crusts.
 The scabs occurring after the hair transplant usually dry within a couple of days.

 As a matter of fact, excessive formation of scabs after a hair transplant surgery are the results of low quality baldness treatments.

 Always Maintain a Clean Scalp